johnbeve/PHI-696/Project-1/README.md

 ```
 ∀x∃y∀z(R(x,y) ∧ R(x,z) ∧ R(y,z))

+- This statement is saying that for all cases x there exists at least one case y containing all cases of z, with x being related to y, x being related to z, and y being related to z by virtue of R

 ∃x∀y∃z(R(x,y) ∧ R(x,z) ∧ R(y,z))
+- This statement means there exists at least one x containing all cases y with the existence of at least one z, where x is related to y, x is related to z, and y is related to z by virtue of R
 ```

 8. Using an online tableau proof generator - such as the one found here `https://www.umsu.de/trees/` - provide tree proofs of the following entailments, which are known as the De Morgan's laws: